Visyond/website-hugo/site/content/solutions/financial-statement-generator.md

 title: Online Financial Statement Generator
 ThisSolutionIsFor: Financial Statements Automation
 topTitle: Auto-generate Financial Statements<br> Driven by Your Spreadsheet
-WhyVisyondText: >-
-  Visyond creates forward-looking predictive financial statements, driven by assumptions in your spreadsheet.
-The statements can adapt to any reporting/accounting standard and automate the preparation of Balance Sheets, Income Statements, Cash Flow Statements, ratios and KPIs for financial and management accounting.
-WhyVisyondImage: /img/2020-02-24 new homepage infographic What Is Visyond.png
 StepsHeader: >-
       Get Results in 3 Simple Steps
 StepsBlock: